ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. Open **Visual Studio Code**.

-1. On the **File** menu, click **Open Folder** and then navigate to the Starter folder for Lab 5.
+1. On the **File** menu, click **Open Folder** and then navigate to the **Final** folder for Lab 5.

-    The Lab 5 Starter folder is part of the lab resources files that you downloaded when setting up your development environment in lab 3.
+    The Lab 5 **Final** folder is part of the lab resources files that you downloaded when setting up your development environment in lab 3.
 The folder path is:

     * Allfiles
       * Labs
           * 05-Individual Enrollment of a Device in DPS
-            * Starter
+            * Final

 1. In the **Open Folder** dialog, click **ContainerDevice**, and then click **Select Folder**.

-    The ContainerDevice folder is a sub-folder of the Lab 5 Starter folder.
+    The ContainerDevice folder is a sub-folder of the Lab 5 **Final** folder.
 It contains a Program.cs file and a ContainerDevice.csproj file.

     > **Note**: If Visual Studio Code prompts you to load required assets, you can click **Yes** to load them.